 To add to the complexity, my two kids – a boy and a girl – had two very different ideas of what they would enjoy at Disneyland.
 There are two parks in Disneyland – Disneyland (old world charm) and California Adventure (targeting the older kids).

 Our basic premise was to go at a time when the crowds were less, to stay close enough that kids could take a break or nap if need be and come back rejuvenated.
-And also be well in time to be as ahead in queues as possible and maximise the shows, the parade, the fireworks!
+And also be well in time to be as ahead in queues as possible and maximize the shows, the parade, the fireworks!
+So here are all the Disneyland California hacks.

-The trip timing alone can be a very important determinant of the happiness in your experience.
+The trip timing alone can be a very important determinant of happiness in your experience.

 It is more important to remember when NOT to go.

 We avoided public holidays and weekends.
 This is the perfect place for 2 days and the whole world knows that.
 A lot of people have annual memberships and passes.
-Disneyland has specials for local and neighbours all year round.
+Disneyland has specials for locals and neighbors all year round.
+Before finalizing your dates, check out the Disneyland Crowd Calendar.

 Los Angeles (LAX) has multiple incoming flights from around the world and there are a gazillion cabs, Uber/Lyfts and buses to get you to Anaheim.
+Anaheim is accessible by bus from 70+ cities.
 The closest airport is John Wayne Orange County airport, but the flight options may be fewer especially the international ones.

-I would recommend that one stays put in Disneyland for 2-3 days instead of trying to combine it with sightseeing in LA.
-Kids will be tired and it just won’t work well if you want to maximise the park.
+I would recommend that one stays put in Disneyland for 2 to 3 days instead of trying to combine it with sightseeing in LA.
+Kids will be tired and it just won’t work well if you want to maximize the park.
 Therefore, a car rental won’t be necessary.
 On our last day at the park, we decided to hire a car from Alamo at Downtown Disney District to venture out in LA.

 Disneyland is surrounded by big hotels and lots of conventions happen in this area.
 So, there are plenty of options.
 Booking in advance is always advised as one never knows which convention may be on.